HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   )
 }}

-A key development in 2024 is Google's update to its search documentation, now including the **`og:title` meta tag** as a source for generating **title links** in search results.
+A key development in 2024 is Google's update to its search documentation, now including the **`og:title` meta tag** as a source for generating title links in search results.
 This update allows Google to consider the `og:title` tag alongside traditional sources, such as the HTML `<title>` tag, when determining how clickable titles are displayed in search results.
-As a result, the `og:title` tag has gained renewed significance, not only for **social media visibility** but also for **SEO**.
+As a result, the `og:title` tag has gained renewed significance, not only for social media visibility but also for SEO.

 {{ figure_markup(
   image="open-graph-usage-by-year-desktop.png",